 On Vincent’s official Army page, one of his buddies, Anthony Silvestre, writes about growing up with Vincent in the Bronx.
 “We did softball, the Junior Holy Name Society and hung out.
 I last saw him at my going away party when I joined the Holy Cross Brothers.
 The next thing was receiving a letter about his death.
 Vinnie was a good kid.
 Vinnie, you are missed and remembered.”

 I happened to find out about Vincent purely by accident.
 I sing in the church choir and noticed a gold-plated plaque on the lectern one night during rehearsal.
-So, while the choir director was hitting the high notes with the sopranos, I went to investigate.
+So, while the choir director was hitting the high notes with the sopranos, I went over to investigate.
 The plaque said: “Gift of Mr. and Mrs. Cannizzaro, in memory of their son PFC Vincent Cannizzaro, Jr, killed in action, Vietnam, February 26, 1967.”

 The plaque is situated on the front, lower part of the lectern and is hidden by a microphone stand.
 The lectern sits on the right side of the sanctuary as you face the altar, near the choir.
 It is lost amid the stained glass and smooth marble of the church, tucked away, as it were, like an afterthought.
 Robert McNamara used to talk about the “fog of war,” and this seems to be part of it: a war memory lost inside a ritual that can be as unfathomable as it is ancient.